ceejpineda/ceejpineda/README.md

 ### Language agnostic.
 I love learning new stuff and putting them on my stack.
 Demonstrates discipline and consistency in approach to development.

-- 👀 I’m interested in:
-  -
-  - Web development,
-  - Blockchain/Web3
-    and a bit of
-  - Game Development.

 - 🛠 Current Tech Stack:
   ---